 “Yep.”
 She answered as she rose from the table.

 “Leave the files.
 I’ll comb through them for some clues that coincide with your dreams and see if I can’t come up with a lead for us.”
-David stated as he cracked some eggs into the smaller pan.
+David said as he cracked some eggs into the smaller pan.

 Elizabeth smiled.
 “Thanks.”

 It was frustrating.
 They had gone up against this group over eight times and they were still no closer to a lead on their whereabouts.
 Tim sighed tiredly as he ran his left hand through his hair.
-He leaned forward and punched in several commands into the computer causing a map of Gotham to be pulled up onto the screen with several red dots scattered across it.
-“This is where we had confronted them.
+He leaned forward and punched several commands into the computer causing a map of Gotham to be pulled up onto the screen with several red dots scattered across it.
+“This is where we’ve confronted them.
 If you use them as markers the central location should be somewhere here.”
 He explained to his companions as he hit another key causing a red circle to encompass a fourth of the map.

 Damian scowled as he studied the map.
 “Can’t you narrow it down?
 That covers over a dozen miles.
 You might as well put a needle in a haystack.”

 “Not without additional information.”
 Tim answered.
 Every time one of them tried to push a member of this group into a no-win situation they had seem to be five steps ahead with their last five moves covered.
-If it wasn’t for the fact that there were the lives of a handful of young girls on the line, he would’ve found this challenge thrilling.
+If it wasn’t for the fact that the lives of a handful of young girls were on the line, he would’ve found this challenge thrilling.
 Tim glanced briefly to the clock.
 As it was, there was only sixteen hours left before another would be lost.